Skip to contents

 distance.thresholds

-Numeric vector with neighborhood distances.
-All distances in the distance matrix below each value in dustance.thresholds are set to 0 for the computation of Moran's I. If NULL, it defaults to seq(0, max(distance.matrix), length.out = 4).
+Numeric vector of distance thresholds for spatial autocorrelation analysis.
+For each threshold, distances below that value are set to zero when computing Moran's I. If NULL, defaults to seq(0, max(distance.matrix), length.out = 4).
 Default: NULL

 xy

-(optional) Data frame or matrix with two columns containing coordinates and named "x" and "y".
-It is not used by this function, but it is stored in the slot ranger.arguments$xy of the model, so it can be used by rf_evaluate() and rf_tuning().
+Data frame or matrix with two columns containing coordinates, named "x" and "y".
+Not used by this function but stored in the model for use by rf_evaluate() and rf_tuning().
 Default: NULL

 ranger.arguments